-- EXPAND Speciality Analysis - Into Specialized Microscopy Analyses
+- EXPAND - Speciality Analysis - Expand into specialized microscopy analyses

-Specialized microscopy analyses are a growing niche in hematology laboratories.
-Yet these predominately manual analyses have a low reproducibility, are time-consuming and require specialized expertise.
+Specialized microscopy analyses are an important niche in hematology laboratories.
+Yet these predominantly manual analyses have a low reproducibility, are time-consuming and require specialized expertise.

-- EXPLORE - New Areas - New Areas of Analytics With Innovation
+- EXPLORE - New Areas - Explore new areas of analytics with innovation

 Our future depends on enhancing our core capabilities and uncovering new possibilities within analytics.
-Building on our proven technological platforms to seize opportunities beyond hematology.
+Building on our proven technological platforms and new FPM technology to seize opportunities beyond hematology.

-MAXIMIZE

-Core business
+MAXIMIZE Core business